yikunZ/tortoise-git-caller/README.md

+支持在IDEA中通过快捷键或菜单栏中打开本机安装的TortoiseGit界面。

 <!-- Plugin description -->
 [Github](https://github.com/yikunZ/tortoise-git-caller)

 # Introduction

-This plugin provides commands for launching common TortoiseGit dialogs.
+This plugin provides for IDEA launching TortoiseGit dialogs.

-You can execute these commands either by **menu -> VCS -> Tortoise Git Operations Popup** and **Project board -> put mouse on a file -> right-click menu -> click 'Tortoise Git File Operations'** , or via keyboard shortcuts.
+You can use it by

+- **menu -> VCS -> Tortoise Git Operations Popup**
+- **Project view-> put mouse on a file -> right-click menu -> click 'Tortoise Git File Operations'**
+- **keyboard shortcuts**

-Before use this plugin, first you must install the TortoiseGit by you self and make sure the command "TortoiseGitProc.exe" in CMD is usable.
+Before use this plugin, first you must install the TortoiseGit by you self and make sure the command "TortoiseGitProc" in Windows CMD is usable.
+This plugin just support to windows user.
+Because TortoiseGit only support Windows version.

 # Default shortcuts